MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatepool.md

 >[!IMPORTANT]
 > <b>ExAllocatePool</b> is <u>obsolete</u> and has been deprecated in Windows 10, version 2004.
 It has been replaced by [ExAllocatePool2](nf-wdm-exallocatepool2.md).
 For more information, see [Updating deprecated ExAllocatePool calls to ExAllocatePool2 and ExAllocatePool3](/windows-hardware/drivers/kernel/updating-deprecated-exallocatepool-calls).
 >
-> When developing drivers for version of Windows prior to Windows 10, version 2004, use <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepoolzero">ExAllocatePoolZero</a> or <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepoolwithquotatag">ExAllocatePoolWithQuotaTag</a>  instead.
+> When developing drivers for version of Windows prior to Windows 10, version 2004, use <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepoolzero">ExAllocatePoolZero</a>.

 <b>ExAllocatePool</b> allocates pool memory of the specified type and returns a pointer to the allocated block.